Gee0410/WE-MyResume/README.md

 # Personal Resume Website

-This is a modern and responsive personal resume website built using **HTML** and **CSS**.
+This is my personal resume website created using **HTML** and **CSS**.
-It contains three main pages:
+The site is designed to introduce myself, showcase my interests, and provide ways to contact me.
+It is lightweight, mobile-friendly, and easy to navigate.

 - **Home** – Introduction, profile, and skills overview
 - **Hobbies** – Personal interests displayed in card-style layout
 - **Contact** – Ways to reach me (Email, GitHub)

-## 📂 Project Structure
-Tutorial-9/
-│
-├── index.html # Home page
-├── hobbies.html # Hobbies page
-├── contact.html # Contact page
-└── style.css # Website styling